breatheco-de/content/src/content/lesson/intro-to-prework.md

 ## Flipped Around

-There are a lot coding courses out there... some are even free.
+There are a lot of coding courses out there... some are even free.
 If you joined 4Geeks Academy, it’s because you are just like us.
 You truly believe that hard-to-learn skills like coding require much more than just online articles/videos or tutorials that make coding look extremely easy.

 Coding is hard because it can only be learned by large amounts of practice, face-to-face mentoring, and real life challenges.